mattermost/docs/source/administration/backup.rst

 *Some people can't log in* - During an SSO outage, there are two situations under which a user cannot log in:

-a) Users whose session token expires during the outage
+a) Users whose session token expires during the outage.

-b) Users trying to log in to new devices
+b) Users trying to log in to new devices.

 In each case, the user cannot reach the SSO provider, and cannot log in.
 In this case, there are several potential mitigations:

-1) Configure your SSO provider for high availability
+1) Configure your SSO provider for high availability.

 If you're using a self-hosted single sign-on provider, several options are available for `high availability configurations that protect your system from unplanned outages. <https://docs.microsoft.com/en-us/microsoft-identity-manager/pam/high-availability-disaster-recovery-considerations-bastion-environment>`__

 For SaaS-based authentication providers, while you still have a dependency on service uptime, you can set up redundancy in source systems from which data is being pulled.
 For example, with the OneLogin SaaS-based authentication service, you can set up `high availability LDAP connectivity <https://support.onelogin.com/hc/en-us/articles/204262680-High-Availability-for-LDAP>`__ to further reduce the chances of an outage.

-2) Set up your own IDP to provide an automated or manual SSO failover option
+2) Set up your own IDP to provide an automated or manual SSO failover option.

 Create a custom Identity Provider for SAML authentication that connects to both an active and a standby authentication option, that can be manually or automatically switched in case of an outage.

 In this configuration, security should be carefully reviewed to prevent the standby SSO option from weakening your authentication protocols.

-3) Set up a manual failover plan for SSO outages
+3) Set up a manual failover plan for SSO outages.

 When users are unable to reach your organization's SSO provider during an outage, an error message informing the users to contact your support link (defined in your System Console settings) is displayed.